 Productivity tools help you to complete tasks faster and minimize distraction.
 It forces you to go straight to where the solution is instead of searching endlessly on the internet and then mistakenly get carried away again.

 Studies by Hubspot show that 89% of employees prefer to work alone to hit maximum productivity.
 By being alone, they want to face their tasks head-on without anyone, any app, or any notification popping up to say hi.

-In this post, I will share the seven must-have productivity tools for remote workers.
+In this post, I will share the eight must-have productivity tools for remote workers.

 Benefits of Productivity Tools for Remote Workers